 There is evidence that the more quickly effective therapy is initiated, the better the neurodevelopmental outcome, particularly when no cause is identified.

-Infantile spasms last a few seconds and can recur many times a day; they may resolve spontaneously by about age 5 yr but are often replaced by other types of seizures.
+Infantile spasms last a few seconds and can recur many times a day; they may resolve spontaneously by about 5 years of age but are often replaced by other types of seizures.

-ACTH is the most effective treatment, but vigabatrin is the drug of choice for spasms caused by tuberous sclerosis and is often used in children who have an established preexisting serious brain injury or malformation or who do not tolerate or respond to ACTH.
+Adrenocorticotropic hormone (ACTH) is the most effective treatment, but vigabatrin is the drug of choice for spasms caused by tuberous sclerosis complex and is often used in children who have an established preexisting serious brain injury or malformation or who do not tolerate or respond to ACTH.